fire burning farm field

 Harvest Disaster: Be Ready for the Unexpected

 We don’t like to think about accidents on our farms, even though we work in one of the most dangerous industries.
 As a farmer, you’ve learned how to take the good with the bad when cultivating your land over the years.
 However, thinking about what can happen is essential.
-Farm owners can avoid crisis events and ensure their crews are prepared for the unexpected.
+Farm owners can avoid crises and ensure their crews are prepared for the unexpected.
 But are you ready for the worst-case scenario?

 Feed & Water Supply